This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lake Pukaki shoreline

-White mountain chain behind the lake
+A white mountain chain behind the lake

-Lake Pukaki water has a distinctive blue colour, a similar colour to the small glacier lakes higher up in the mountains.
+The Lake Pukaki water has a distinctive blue colour, a similar colour to the small glacier lakes higher up in the mountains.

-The shores of Lake Pukaki
+The distinctive blue colour of Lake Pukaki

 Lake Pukaki in Evening Light